This is where top NFL rookies go on their first business trip

 The New York Jets drafted Sam Darnold third overall at the 2018 NFL Draft, and the young quarterback says it’s been great to meet with various brands, but perhaps the most valuable aspect of the weekend has been being able to get advice from NFL vets who have been through this process, and managed to balance their career between the business and the filed.

 “Like Jay Z said, ‘I’m not a businessman, I’m a business, man,’ and I think that’s the mentality you need to have in this process,” says Darnold.
 “It’s amazing to talk with these former players, mapping out what we’re going to go through, how we should best approach it, how to treat yourself as a business in your career.
-I’ve tried to conduct myself in a way that is true to myself, just as I did in the [NFL] combine interviews, because I want these teams and companies to know what they’re getting.”
+I’ve tried to conduct myself in a way that is true to myself, just as I did in the [NFL] combine interviews because I want these teams and companies to know what they’re getting.”

-Retired New England Patriots star and former Super Bowl champ Willie McGinest is there as a player ambassador, and was at the very first Rookie Premiere in 1994.
+Retired New England Patriots star and former Super Bowl champ Willie McGinest is there as a player ambassador and was at the very first Rookie Premiere in 1994.
 Back then, McGinest says it was just about starting to understand the business he was about to embark on.
 “As young athletes, many aren’t prepared for what’s to come, which is natural, but you lean on the veterans and mentors, and people from the NFLPA who can give you a snapshot of what’s to come, says McGinest, adding Rookie Premiere is on a whole other level now.
 “It’s a stellar event with all these major brands.
-What they do for these young men, how they set them up, it’s definitely an informative time, and hopefully it will stay with them long after this weekend.”
+What they do for these young men, how they set them up, it’s definitely an informative time, and hopefully, it will stay with them long after this weekend.”

 For EA Sports, the weekend ties directly into the quality of the brand’s marquee Madden NFL gaming franchise.
 The company uses the opportunity to get head scans of all the rookies in order to get each of them in the newest version of the game.
 The brand also records content, such as Q&A interviews, and rookies reacting to their Madden player ratings, to be used later on.
 EA Sports senior director of global brand management Joshua Rabenovets says it also gives them the chance to get to know the players.